Ziheng-Qi/Ziheng-Qi.github.io/_posts/2025-10-14-thoughts-on-suno-ai.md

 ---
 layout: post
-title: Thoughts on Suno AI
+title: Thoughts on Suno AI v5.0 and the Future of Music Creation
 date: 2025-10-14 10:00:00-0500
-description: My thoughts on Suno AI music generation
+description: Reflections on AI-generated music and what it means for artists and music lovers
-tags: AI music
+tags: AI music creativity
 categories: blog
 ---
 I was shocked by the recently released Suno AI v5.0 model.
 As a guitar enthusiast and music lover, I was blown away by the quality of music this generation of AI can produce—truly studio-level output.